cap-alt-delete/website-portfolio-2021spring/assets.md

               title: Coffee Ring
               user: IconsGhost

-11. Second coffee ring - to make O's in Loose Leaf coffee rings
+11. Second coffee ring - to make O's in Loose Leaf coffee rings - USED

 (Annotations) For brand logo (like this idea better because it plays into idea drink ring on physical loose leaf paper, not just tea)